Russell Deacon known as Professor Russell Deacon

 Professor Russell Deacon is a visiting professor in Governance and Political History.
 He has worked across his career in most of the colleges and universities of South and West Wales.
 Prof Deacon has taught at all levels on education from AS level to Ph.D, mainly in Government and Politics/History.
 He has extensive knowledge on devolved government across the United Kingdom, upon which has written extensively.
 Professor Deacon is an expert on Welsh political history and in particular the Liberal party in Wales and the wider UK.
 He is also an expert on the ERASMUS programme of study and in this respect has worked closely with the Welsh Government and British Council on the effectiveness of the study abroad programme.

 Professor Deacon is also the chair of a number of bodies relating to his expertise including the European Movement in Wales, Lloyd George Society and Welsh Political Studies Lecturers and Teachers Society.
 He is also a councillor, school governor and serves on a variety of boards and committees related to these roles.
 In 2012 he co-founded the Welsh think tank Gorwel and works currently as the administrative director for this.
-He is a Board Member of These Islands and an advisor on British devolved government to the John Smith Institute.
+He is a Board Member of These Islands, the Welsh American Association and an advisor on British devolved government to the John Smith Institute.

 Professor Deacon also undertakes a number of media roles for both political and history projects in both the printed press and broadcast media.
 Most recently this has involved programme consultancy on the BBC Radio production Lloyd George’s War (2015) and the Anglo-Irish Century (2016).
 He has also worked with the BBC on various aspects of Welsh politics and policy.
 In 2018 Professor Deacon also produced the first ever textbook on the Government and Politics of Wales for Edinburgh University Press.